plukatsfpr/AutoGUI/README.md

 This is a very brief description of a few of the features that have been implemented in AutoGUI.
 A full description can be found in the (soon to come) manual.

 ## What do I need to run this?
 So far, AutoGUI is developed, tested and routinely used on a server running openSUSE Leap 15.6.
-It also works on macOS 15.3, although several GUI elements need adjustments to look okay on a Mac (soon to be done).
+It also works on macOS 15.3, although several GUI elements need adjustments to look okay on a Mac (coming soon).
 - First of all, you need to have a working installation of autoPROC (https://www.globalphasing.com/autoproc/) and the command "process" should be in your path.
 - If you have autoPROC, you certainly also have CCP4i (https://www.ccp4.ac.uk) installed.
 Just make sure that it is in your path.
 - The same is true for ImageMagick (https://imagemagick.org).